Neutrinoless double beta decay: neutrino mass versus new physics: Introduction

 In his seminal paper~\cite{Majorana:1937vz}, Majorana shows that a neutral fermion, such as neutrino, can be its own anti-particle, implying then Lepton Number Violation (LNV), with an immediate consequence of neutrinoless double beta decay~\cite{Racah:1937qq,Furry:1939qr}.
 Often, this process is wrongly claimed to be a probe of neutrino Majorana mass, despite having been argued more than sixty years ago~\cite{Goldhaber:1959} that it could be induced by some new unknown physics.
 Moreover, the Left-Right (LR)~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk,Senjanovic:1978ev} symmetric model naturally offers new contributions, in terms of the same physics that leads to neutrino mass~\cite{Mohapatra:1979ia, Mohapatra:1980yp}.
 Neutrino mass is by no means special in this sense.\\

 This issue is deeply related to the high-energy manifestation of lepton number violation, the hadron collider production of same-sign charged lepton pairs accompanied by jets, the so-called Keung-Senjanovic (KS) process~\cite{Keung:1983uu}.
 Namely, if new physics were to induce neutrinoless double beta decay, it would have to lie at energies tantalizingly close to the LHC reach~\cite{Tello:2010am, Nemevsek:2011aa}, providing genuine hope to observe the KS process.
+Moreover, it would allow us to probe the seesaw mechanism as the origin of neutrino mass~\cite{Nemevsek:2012iq,Senjanovic:2016vxw,Senjanovic:2018xtu}.
 It would be thus imperative to untangle the physics behind neutrino mass if neutrinoless double beta decay were to be observed.
 This is the main scope of our work.\\

 While this question would be relevant even if there was no real need for new physics, it becomes crucial because neutrino Majorana mass requires physics beyond the SM (BSM).
 Whether or not this new physics induces neutrinoless double beta decay, depends on its scale.
 One should be ready for a positive experimental result, which will require careful experimental analysis to unveil the underlying mechanism that caused it.
 In short, it is impossible not to have new physics BSM along with Majorana neutrinos, and therefore it is impossible to know {\it a priori} what causes this process.\\